zyrosk/lux/ROADMAP.md

 ## Polymorphic Relationships (#75)

-Currently Lux uses [node-orm2](http://dresende.github.io/node-orm2/) which doesn't support polymorphic relationships.

-For `1.0` we can either of the following:

-- Implement our own (miniature) ORM using [knex.js](http://knexjs.org/)
-- Fork [node-orm2](http://dresende.github.io/node-orm2/) add the ability to have polymorphic relationships

 #### API

 Declaring a polymorphic relationship on a model should be as simple as a boolean flag.